Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 HS_FDS_REPORT_REAL_AS_DOUBLE = TRUE

-2. Stop and start the Oracle® listener.
+2. Restart the Oracle listener.

 3. Try reconnecting to your data source.